arrian/lifx-python/README.md

 # LIFX Python Library

 This project aims to be a simple to use comprehensive python library for interaction with LIFX lightbulbs.
+Currently both Python 2 and Python 3 are supported.

 ## Usage